 FOREX-Euro moves lower on US fiscal fears, Greece debt doubts

-* Dollar edges down vs yen but some see long-term uptrend
+* Dollar drops vs yen but some see long-term uptrend

 By Lisa Twaronite

-TOKYO, Nov 28 (Reuters) - The euro moved away from the previous session's one-month high against the dollar in early Asian trading Wednesday as investors' relief about a new debt target for Greece turned to unease about the looming U.S. fiscal crisis.
+TOKYO, Nov 28 (Reuters) - The euro moved away from the previous session's one-month high against the dollar in Asian trading Wednesday as investors' relief about a new debt target for Greece turned to unease over the looming U.S. fiscal crisis.

 "If they go well, the relief on peripheral assets may have legs, including the euro.
 If it goes bad, even France may get questioned by an uncertain market, and we would expect the euro to suffer," they said.

 The euro had been in a rising trend against the dollar since last week, as investors' hopes rose that a deal on Greece would be reached and that U.S. lawmakers would make progress on addressing the fiscal impasse.
 The single currency rose as high as $1.3010 on Tuesday on trading platform EBS, its highest level since late October.

 The euro was down about 0.1 percent in Asia at $1.2934, with support cited at its 55-day moving average, now at $1.2918, and also at the 38.2 percent Fibonacci retracement of its recent rally at $1.2877.